PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Experiments

 \subsection{Evaluation on Emotion}

-In this section, we focus on comparing our method exclusively with other emotional talking face methods, using various emotion labels as conditions.

-\textbf{Matric.} We extend the same metrics used for lip-audio alignment evaluation to assess talking face performance.
-For emotion evaluation, we employ \(\text{Acc}_{\text{emo}}\) \cite{meng2019frame}, which uses a pre-trained network to classify the emotional expression of the generated face.
-Additionally, we introduce E-FID \cite{deng2019accurate}, which computes the distance between 3D expression parameters and emotional references.
-However, since the HDTF dataset contains only neutral talking faces, we evaluate \(\text{Acc}_{\text{emo}}\) exclusively, as HDTF lacks the emotional references required for calculating E-FID.

-\textbf{Quantitative Results.} As shown in Tab. \ref{tab:compare_emo}, our method outperforms others in several key areas.
-We demonstrate superior performance in lip synchronization and image quality compared to other emotional talking face methods.
-The lip synchronization ability is largely preserved as we show a great advantage over other emotional methods.
-Regarding emotion evaluation, our method achieves the best performance on \(\text{Acc}_{\text{emo}}\) and E-FID across both datasets, highlighting the effectiveness of our EMC module.
+\textbf{Quantitative Results.} As shown in Tab.~\ref{tab:compare_emo}, our method demonstrate superior performance in lip synchronization and image quality compared to other emotional talking face methods.
+Regarding emotion evaluation, our method attains the highest scores, with an \(\text{Acc}_{\text{emo}}\) of 46.19 on the HDTF dataset and 72.32 on the MEAD dataset, , indicating that our method conveys emotions more accurately.
+Our method also surpasses others in E-FID on the MEAD dataset, further demonstrating the effectiveness of EMC module.

-\textbf{Qualitative Results.} As shown in Fig. \ref{fig:compare_all}, our method achieves superior results compared to others.
+\textbf{Qualitative Results.} As shown in Fig.~\ref{fig:compare_all}, our method achieves superior results compared to others.
 Our approach conveys emotions more effectively and vividly, with a significantly greater intensity.
-For instance, our method easily captures features such as narrowed eyes in anger, while EAT \cite{gan2023efficient} fails to synthesize due to its limited expressive capability.
-Similarly, ED-Talk \cite{tan2024edtalk} inaccurately blends expressions of anger, introducing elements of sadness into it due to its constrained emotion bank.
-The emotion categories are clearly distinguishable in our method, whereas other methods sometimes appear indistinct, highlighting the outstanding ability of our EMC module.
+For instance, our method easily captures features such as narrowed eyes in anger, while EAT~\cite{gan2023efficient} fails to synthesize due to its limited expressive capability.
+Similarly, ED-Talk~\cite{tan2024edtalk} inaccurately blends expressions of anger, introducing elements of sadness into it due to its constrained emotion bank.
+The emotion categories are more clearly distinguishable in our results, reflecting the robustness of the EMC module.